-Proposed Recommendation #1: To the extent possible, NTIA should put in place regulatory requirements, and work with the FCC on parallel measures, that reduce reliance on post-hoc regulatory enforcement of interference by turning to technology-based solutions for "connected devices."
+Proposed Recommendation #1: To the extent possible, the National Telecommunications and Information Administration (NTIA) should put in place regulatory requirements, and work with the Federal Communications Commission (FCC) on parallel measures, that reduce reliance on post-hoc regulatory enforcement of interference by turning to technology-based solutions for "connected devices."
+NTIA, in coordination with the FCC, also should proactively educate policymakers concerning the secondary status of unlicensed devices in shared bands and the obligation of consumers and manufacturers to accept interference.

-• As appropriate, similar technology requirements should be established for Federal systems and devices that are connected.
+• As appropriate, similar technology requirements should be established for Federal systems and devices that can be connected.

-Proposed Recommendation #2: To meet the objective of Recommendation #1, and to the extent possible, the Committee recommends that NTIA, in coordination with the FCC, require that in most new unlicensed or shared bands, unlicensed devices should be "connected devices" that are required periodically to "call home" (e.g., via a certified database, or directly to manufacturer) to obtain a firmware update, to be remotely disabled in a particular frequency, and/or to renew permission to access a frequency band or receive direction to move to another frequency band when necessary.
+Proposed Recommendation #2: To meet the objective of Recommendation #1, and to the extent possible, the Committee recommends that NTIA, in coordination with the FCC, require that in all new unlicensed bands, or in shared Federal bands designated for unlicensed access, that devices should be "connected devices," which are required periodically to "call home" to: (1) Renew the authorization to operate in the band (e.g., via a certified database, or directly to the manufacturer), (2) Obtain a firmware update, to be remotely disabled in a particular frequency, and/or (3) Receive direction to move to another frequency band when necessary.

-• Under this scenario, the burden of interference mitigation would be on manufacturers to rely on technology solutions rather than the onus being placed on consumer education.
+• Under this scenario, the burden of interference mitigation would be on manufacturers to rely on technology solutions, lessening the relative onus on consumer education.

-Proposed Recommendation #3: In cases when non-compliant devices do not operate within the rules to prevent interference, or when "avoidance through technology" measures fail, NTIA should consider recommending that FCC strengthen enforcement measures to provide stronger deterrents, so that interference mitigation may be addressed more proactively than reactively.
-NTIA, in coordination with FCC, should also be prepared to educate policymakers concerning the secondary status of unlicensed devices in shared bands and their obligation to accept interference.
+Proposed Recommendation #3: In cases when non-compliant devices do not operate within the rules to prevent interference, or when "avoidance through technology" measures fail, NTIA should consider recommending that the FCC strengthen enforcement measures to provide stronger deterrents, so that interference mitigation may be addressed more proactively than reactively.